-This course is a continuation of the National Electrical Code I course on the use and interpretation of the current National Electrical Code (NEC), chapters 5-9.
+This course is a continuation of the National Electrical Code I course on using and interpreting the current National Electrical Code (NEC), chapters 5-9.
 Students will develop a working knowledge of the code requirements for special occupancies, special equipment, special conditions and communication systems, and be able to use the NEC tables to size conduit raceways.